philterd/phileas/docs/docs/filter_policies/filter_strategies.md

 }
 ```

 > Most of the filter strategies apply to all types of data, however, some filter strategies only apply to a few types.
-For example, the `ZERO_LEADING` filter strategy only applies to the zip code filter, and the `ABBREVIATE` filter strategy only applies to the person's name filters (Ph-Eye/NER, first names, surnames, and physician names).
+For example, the `ZERO_LEADING` filter strategy only applies to the zip code filter.

 ## Filter Strategies